itskemo/responsive-ant-menu/README.md

 A lightweight React component for Ant Menu to support responsive behaviour.

 ## Motivation
-Having an option for Ant's Menu component to hide under a customizable element when viewing on mobile device.
+Having an option for Ant's Menu component to hide under a customizable element when viewing on a mobile device.

 ## Interactive Demo
 [https://id-kemo.github.io/responsive-ant-menu/](https://id-kemo.github.io/responsive-ant-menu/)